MRU-CSIS-1501/201804.tut.01/README.md

 Going forward, you will always find the starting code for assignments in `/users/library/csis/comp1501/assignments`.

 Copy the `1.asg` directory there to your home directory.
+If you can't remember what command to use, there's always the https://bit.ly/mru-1501-linux-ref

 Instructions for the assignment are here: https://github.com/MRU-CSIS-1501/201804.asg.01.documentation